This Trump Military Parade Update Means It Might Be Awhile Until POTUS Gets His Wish

 Press Secretary Sarah Huckabee Sanders painted the idea as an opportunity for the administration to show its appreciation for the sacrifices of American servicemen and women.
 “President Trump is incredibly supportive of America’s great service members who risk their lives every day to keep our country safe,” Sanders said in a statement.
 “He has asked the Department of Defense to explore a celebration at which all Americans can show their appreciation.”

-But critics quickly drew comparisons between visions of tanks and missiles being rolled through Washington to the showy displays of military might associated with authoritarian governments — North Korea, China and Soviet Russia, to name a few.
-Trump's admiration for Vladimir Putin, a president known for his autocratic rule and a past statement that Trump wished "my people" would "sit up at attention" like North Koreans do for Kim Jong Un, put the idea of a military parade in an even more striking — and some went so far as to say narcissistic — light.
+But critics quickly drew comparisons between visions of tanks and missiles being rolled through Washington to the showy displays of military might associated with authoritarian governments — North Korea, China, and Soviet Russia, to name a few.
+Trump's admiration for Vladimir Putin, a president known for his autocratic rule, and a past statement that Trump wished "[his] people" would "sit up at attention" like North Koreans do for Kim Jong Un, put the idea of a military parade in an even more striking — and some went so far as to say narcissistic — light.